Holly Dykstra

 CV

 She is an affiliate of the Thurgauer Wirtschaftsinstitut and Harvard University's STAR Lab.
-In her research, she runs online experiments as well as field experiments in cooperation with partner organizations.
-She has conducted research with the Behavioral Insights Team, the Mayors Innovation Project, a number of private companies, and city and state government organizations across the U.S.
+In her research, she often runs online experiments as well as field experiments in cooperation with partner organizations.
+She has conducted research with the Behavioral Insights Team, the Mayors Innovation Project, a number of private companies, as well as city, state, and national government agencies in the U.S. and Europe.

 She holds a Ph.D. in Public Policy from Harvard University and an A.B. in Economics from Columbia University.
 Prior to graduate school, she worked at the U.S. Federal Reserve Board in Washington, D.C.